How Devils Got Their Horns

 Forgetting the scrolls, the librarian flew toward the screaming while all around it, the city crumbled, revealing a darkness below whose whistling devoured everything.
 Glittering bridges, pillowy cloud gardens, grand opal archways—all of it was siphoned, leaving a deep coldness in its place.

 Innumerable angels dashed about, saving what they could, bodies twisting against the vacuum of the void.
-Their robes tore, their pearlescent skin scuffed, and their faces opened hideously, their enormous mouths gaping around their screams.
+Their robes tore, their pearlescent skin scuffed, and their faces opened hideously, enormous mouths gaping around cacophonous screams.

 The librarian sailed between them, following its friends' melodious panic to the square where angels often gathered to sing.
 It found that sacred place to be the quake's smoldering epicenter.
-The grand marble stage there was cracked down the middle, its halves charred by friction, and the air around it shimmered with heat.
+The grand marble stage there was cracked down the middle, its halves charred by friction and the air around it shimmering with heat.

-The librarian couldn’t understand it.
-It beat its wings furiously and darted about, searching the wreckage.
+The librarian couldn’t understand this.
+It beat its wings furiously and darted about, searching the wreckage for one whom it loved.

-Brother, it shouted, the word worse than anything, help me!
+Brother, it shouted, the pained and panicked word worse than anything, help me!

-Its friend's throat shredded as it called the librarian’s name again, and it reached up with one hand while the other clung to stone.
-But louder than its friend's hysteria, louder even than the screech of the void, was the voice that floated down from Above, commanding the librarian to FINISH IT.
+Its friend's throat shredded as it called the librarian’s name again, as it reached up with one hand while the other clung to stone.
+But louder than its friend's hysteria, louder even than the screech of the void, was the voice that floated down from Above, commanding: FINISH IT.

 The librarian sank down to its friend and treaded air, the powerful muscles of its back straining against the sucking void.
 Its friend wailed, reaching higher, fingers crumbling like charcoal.